js1972/KnowlegeRepository/hcp/readme.md

 finally it works: https://helloworldi042416trial.hanatrial.ondemand.com/JerryTest/
 1518: I would like to achieve both servlet and html work.
 Is it really possible?
 I tried in local it is possible.
 Verified 1628, it is possible!
 1613: 果然重启大法好。。。

+## 2017-05-07
+1. Sometimes after restart, I need to Maven->Update project or else the servlet could not be successfully instantiated again!